 Fighting for Beach Access in Connecticut; Historic Black Summer Enclaves Of Sag Harbor, Martha's Vineyard

-As summer heats up, people across New England are flocking to the beach.
-But there’s been a long battle in CT, for access to the shoreline.
-This week on Disrupted, we learn about the history of exclusion on the Long Island sound.
+As summer heats up, people across New England flock to the beach.
+But there’s been a long battle in Connecticut for access to the shoreline.
+This week on Disrupted, we learn about the history of exclusion on Long Island Sound.
 And we hear from descendants of the historically Black communities of Oak Bluffs and Sag Harbor.

 Disrupted is produced by James Szkobel-Wolff, Zshekinah Collier, and Catie Talarski.
 Our interns are Maisy Carvalho and Kelly Langevin.